nithees-sj/career-bot/README.md

 - **API Key**: Generate your Gemini 1.5 Flash API key and paste it in your `.env` file.
 - **User Registration**: Register and enter your personal details to receive personalized career suggestions.
 - **Chatbot Interaction**: Ask career-related questions and receive tailored responses from the AI.
+- **Doubts**: Switch to the Doubts tab, create a doubt (title + question), chat on the thread, optionally check "Get AI help" for AI guidance, and resolve when done.
+All doubts are saved and can be filtered by status.

 ---